Forget swimming, learn to roll.

 Improve the likelihood of passing your grade 2 certificate.

-You're not required to roll to pass your certificate.
+You're not required to roll to pass your certification.
 However, on our grade 2 courses, we consistently notice that once people can roll reliably, confidence increases dramatically.
-Feeling confident, safe and relaxed on the river allows you to focus on your skills, rather than just staying upright.
-This helps you gain competence faster, and makes passing your grade 2 certificate easier.
+Feeling confident, safe, and relaxed on the river allows you to focus on your skills, rather than just staying upright.
+This helps you gain competence faster and makes passing your grade 2 certificate easier.